Archive for September, 2017

 Hubby was up in the Bay Area a couple weeks ago for a work conference and on his way out he stopped by my biological father’s gravesite for me, to snap some photos.
 I discovered that my birth father, Harvey, was buried there after ordering his death certificate recently.
 Tammy and I hope to drive up there together some day and pay our respects but with our schedules and my back issues it will be hard to manage a 5+ hour drive there and 5+ hrs back for a while.

 I get so teary-eyed just looking at this photo because it’s the most I’ve ever felt like he was a real person.
 I am struggling to find a photo of him.
 The Universe understands how desperate I feel to see his face but I will have to wait I guess.
-That’s the hardest part of this process I think, is knowing that people know things or have pictures and not being able to obtain them because family members are not in a space to share them or find them.
+That’s the hardest part of this process I think, is knowing that people know things or have pictures and not being able to obtain them because you can’t locate them, or family members are not in a space to share them (or dig through stuff and find them).
 It’s really hard.

 Anyway, he is buried at the Lone Tree Cemetery in Hayward and I thought it was rather fitting that his site was located near this one tree…don’t you think?